xrnl/aginun/SUPPORT.md

 ## Request test account or Hasura console password

-Email [tech@extinctionrebellion.nl](mailto:tech@extinctionrebellion.nl) to request a Keycloak account and the development API key (works as password) to the [Hasura console](http://178.62.229.109/console).
+Email [tech@extinctionrebellion.nl](mailto:tech@extinctionrebellion.nl) to request a Keycloak account and the development API key (which works as password) to the [Hasura console](http://178.62.229.109/console).
 You should hear back within a day.